10 Best Apps For Small Business Owners

 Think of IFTTT (short for “If this, then that”) as a magical connector for your apps and services.
 As the name implies, it allows you to connect your services by doing “that” when “this” occurs.

 Confused?
 Here’s an example: You can create an applet (a tiny application performing one or a few simple functions) that automatically saves any images you upload to Evernote straight to your Dropbox account.
-You can set your home lighting system to turn off once you get to work.
+You can turn your home lighting system off once you get to work.
 Did you recently publish a new WordPress blog post?
 Set it up so that IFTTT tweets it for you, pushing traffic to your site.
 The possibilities aren’t endless, but they are pretty long.

 Running a business can be overwhelming.